0x0c/0x0c/README.md

 ### Hi there 👋

-- An iOS engineer and a HCI researcher from Japan.
+- iOS engineer, HCI researcher from Japan.
 - 🎓 My research topic is Human-Computer Interacation, Remote Collaboration, Telepresence.
 - 🌱 I’m currently learning how to make peoples with distance much intimate using a computer such as remote-controlled robot, wearable device, video chat system.
 - 🔭 I’m currently working at [Link-U](https://www.link-u.co.jp) (iOS developer) and also as a Ph.D. student at University of Tokyo, Rekimoto Lab.